 A BMW lemon law attorney at Neale & Fhima can help you determine if you are entitled to a legal remedy.
 You can find out more at: Do You Have a Lemon?

 California has a very consumer-friendly lemon law compared to other states in the U.S., and the statutes ensure that car buyers are protected.
 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective BMW that meets the legal definition of a lemon, you are entitled to a refund, or the vehicle can be replaced at BMW’s expense.

 Yes, it has.
 For example, BMW lost a recent lemon law case in Los Angeles in which the buyer of a 2014 BMW 428i filed a complaint saying that the vehicle experienced shaking, service lights coming on and fuel gauge problems after purchase.
 The owner asserted that he requested BMW to buy back the car, as California’s Lemon Law requires, but the luxury automaker initially declined until the vehicle stopped in the middle of a busy highway.
 A jury ruled in favor of the buyer for the amount of $170,000.
 This was a victory for the California Lemon Law and proved that luxury vehicles are held to the same standards under the law.
 Click here for more information about this lawsuit.

 The process starts by filing a legal claim against the manufacturer.
-Our attorneys can do this for you.
+Our attorneys, who have a strong track record as accident claim lawyers, can do this for you.
 We are aggressive and know how to win.
 We are not intimidated by the manufacturers’ attorneys, and we are determined to secure the best possible outcome on behalf of each client.
 To prevail in a BMW lemon law claim, you will have to:

 That’s why it’s important that you have proof that you attempted to have the vehicle fixed — keep all receipts, work orders and used parts from each one of your repair appointments.